Phungcham: Origin

 The term Phungcham means old settlement in Tangkhul dialect.
 It is evident in the name of the village (Phungcham, meaning old settlement) itself and various historical places like 'Long-Ngathan' and 'Long-Ngasam' that the Tangkhul people dispersed from this village to their present settlements.
-It is considered as one of the oldest villages in Ukhrul district.
+It is considered one of the oldest villages in Ukhrul district.
 The village has places called Longathan (group dispersement spot), Longngasam (group resting spot), etc., to substantiate this claim.
 The people of Phungcham speaks local dialect called 'Phungchamtui' which many believed is the origin of many of the commonly spoken language among the Tangkhuls called 'Tangkhultui'.

 Shimreishang and Maitonphi, the protagonists in the famous Tangkhul romantic folk tale were from this village.
 The epic love story of Shimreishang and Maitonphi has a typical tragic ending with Maitonphi being married off to Pansa (Falingwo) Vasah, Faling village chief in secret.
 Shimreishang was grief-stricken and died after getting the chance to bid goodbye to Maitonphi.
 Maitonphi also died shortly after.
 However, substantiating the Tangkhuls belief of life after death; the two lovers are believed to be re-united in the after life called as Kazeiram in Tangkhul dialect.

 Lengthui, a legendary prankster whose adventures exist as folk tales among the Tangkhuls also hails from Phungcham.

 People

 The village is home to people of Tangkhul Naga tribe.
 The inhabitants are 100% Christians.
 Agriculture is the primary occupation of the inhabitants.
-The village is well known in the district for its scenic beauty and the significance of its contribution to the history and folk culture of the Tangkhuls.
+The village is known its contributions to the history and folk culture of the Tangkhuls.